misiektoja/instagram_monitor/README.md

 - Saving all user activities and profile changes with timestamps to a CSV file
 - Support for both public and private profiles
 - Two modes of operation: with or without a logged-in Instagram account
-- Various mechanisms to prevent CAPTCHA and detection of automated tools
+- Various mechanisms to prevent captcha and detection of automated tools
 - Possibility to control the running copy of the script via signals

 <p align="center">